ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 > [!NOTE]
 > The following procedure describes how to upload the data to a single server; however, you could use multiple servers.

-1. To hash the data, run the following PowerShell cmdlet in Exchange Online Protection:
+1. To hash the data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /CreateHash /DataStoreName <DataStoreName> /DataFile <DataFilePath> /HashLocation <HashedFileLocation>`

     Example: `EdmUploadAgent.exe /CreateHash /DataStoreName EmployeeDB /DataFile C:\Edm\Data\EmployeeData.csv /HashLocation C:\Edm\Hash`

-2. To upload the hashed data, run the following PowerShell cmdlet in Exchange Online Protection:
+2. To upload the hashed data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /UploadHash /DataStoreName <DataStoreName> /HashFile <HashedSourceFilePath>`